If you're

 control.

-There are two main sections to the instrument.
+There are two main sections to the

-on domestic phono sockets.
+once more on domestic phono sockets.
 The decoder deals only with

 horizontal surround.
 The Z signal is ignored.
 The Texas TL074